helium/docs/docs/governance/staking-with-realms.md

 </figure>
 <br />

 Once in the "Governance" tab, you will see "Your Voting Power".
 Click "Your Voting Power" to see your total voting power, and for the ability to lock HNT/MOBILE/IOT.

 <figure className="screensnippet-wrapper">
   <img src={useBaseUrl('/img/modular-governance/Your-voting-power.jpg')}
-  style={{ maxHeight: 400, borderRadius: '40px', padding: '14px 16px 20px' }}
+  style={{ maxHeight: 400 }}
+  className="add-border-radius add-shadow add-shadow-margin"
   />
   <figcaption>
     Stake positions can be made and viewed in the "Your Voting Power" section of Helium Vote